fsspec/filesystem_spec/docs/source/features.rst

 with the ``blocksize=`` kwargs at p[en time, although the implementation may have some minimum or maximum sizes that need to be respected.

-For reading, a number of buffering schemes are available, listed in ``fsspec.core.caches`` (see :ref:`readbuffering`), or "none" for no buffering at all, e.g., for a simple read-ahead buffer, you can do
+For reading, a number of buffering schemes are available, listed in ``fsspec.caching.caches`` (see :ref:`readbuffering`), or "none" for no buffering at all, e.g., for a simple read-ahead buffer, you can do